infocusp/scaLR/config/README.md

 - **split_ratio** {list [int | float]}: `[x, y, z]`
 default: `[7, 1, 2]`
 Ratio to split full data => train : val : test
+eg. There is a full dataset with 130k samples, and we want the train set with 100k, validation with 10k, and test with 20k samples.
+We will put up `split_ratio` as `[10, 1, 2]`.
+This indicates the ratios of 3 splits.
+eg. In terms of precentages if we want train set with 80%, validation with 5% and test with 15%, we can use `split_ratio` as `[80, 5, 15]`.
 - **stratify** {str}: `group | null`
 default: `null`
 Column in metadata which has multiple groups, based upon which split is stratified.
 This ensures that one group can belong only to one split